mahsa-mokhtare/ALU_64Bits/ALU_64Bit-master/README.md

 ## Description

 An implementation of a MIPS CPU written in Verilog.
 This project is in very early stages and currently only implements the most basic functionality of a MIPS CPU that shows in the picture.

+I have implement all of instructions that show in the picture.

 ![alt text](http://s8.picofile.com/file/8347470976/pipeline.png)

 PC The PC gives the address for the next instruction.
 On a rising clock edge (hence the single-cycle CPU), it outputs the next address it has stored.